kmurph73/set-state-is-great/README.md

 # Set State is Great
 <p align='center'>A global store, setState, and a hooks-based API.</p>

 Global state management without the ceremony.
-No Context, Redux, Thunks, Selectors, or anything that ends in "ducer."
+No Context, Redux, Actions, Thunks, Selectors, or anything that ends in "ducer."

 ## Creating the store